dswaby/swabcast-webapp/app/README.md

 swabcast
 ========
-![Dont be a hater](https://github.com/dswaby/swabcast/blob/master/lolcommits/donthate.png?raw=true) this repo is for the front end of a my project which is a podcast management site for finding, listening to, syncing and managing podcast feeds
+![Dont be a hater](https://github.com/dswaby/swabcast/blob/master/lolcommits/donthate.png?raw=true) this repo is for a podcast management site for finding, listening to, syncing and managing podcast feeds

 current preview can be found @ [http://swa.by/staging/](http://swa.by/staging/)